aiko-kami/panda-server/README.md

 # 🐣 Presentation

-Panda Server is the backend part of Sheepy, my project management application.
+Panda Server is the backend part of Sheepy, a collaborative platform for projects creation and tracking.

 ![Logo](https://github.com/aiko-kami/panda-server/blob/master/docs/logo%20Panda_server_Sheepy_blue.png?raw=true)

-Sheepy is a collaborative platform for projects creation and tracking.
-Our mission: help you bring your projects to life!
+Our mission in Sheepy: Help you bring your projects to life!

 You can either create your own project or join an existing one.
 Create your dream project in a minute and find the talents you need.
 Or find the project that inspires you and start contributing.